Adri6336/EnKryptos/README.md

 Encryption is communication among adversaries.
 So long as they do not know of the existence of this application, your encrypted files will be virtually unbreakable.
-If they do know of this application, you can use the script-version to implement a custom secret key and you provide the most peace of mind.
+If they do know of this application, you can use the script-version to implement a custom secret key to provide you with the most peace of mind.

 # EnKryptos v0.02 Changelog